WHO ARE THE ROARING GIRLS?

 The Roaring Girls are a Hull-based theatre company creating work that is fierce, feminist, and fun.

 We use autobiographical narratives to create our work - we want to talk about things we can relate to, that our audience can relate to.
 We believe that approaching big, sometimes taboo, subjects on a personal level, allows us to talk about these topics with our audiences.
 Our work is the first part of a conversation- our audiences leave laughing, crying, and most importantly , talking.

 Our work is often devised, but even when working with writers, collaboration is at the core of our practice - the voices and experiences of the people in the room shape our work.
 We aim to foster a supportive, creative environment where everyone is heard and valued equally.

 The Roaring Girls was founded in 2014, when Rachael Abbey and Lizi Perry created Skirts, Shirts, and Vintage Dresses for Assemble Fest.
 Since then, we’ve been a New Diorama Graduate Emerging Company, performed at BeSTival in Switzerland, collaborated with the University of Hull, and been part of the Pleasance Futures Programme at the Edinburgh Festival Fringe.

 "...out of this world fantastic."

-We are proud to be supported by Hull Truck Theatre and the Absolutely Cultured Hull Independent Producers Initiative
+The Roaring Girls are Artists in Residence in the Drama Department at the University of Hull, and we are proud to be supported by Hull Truck Theatre and the Absolutely Cultured Hull Independent Producers Initiative

 Photos by Tom Arran